Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Experimental Demonstration

 A time lapse of the end-effector trajectory can be seen in Figure~\ref{fig:experiment-trajectory}.
 The trajectory was captured using two underwater cameras, mounted perpendicularly to record both the global $xz$ and global $yz$ planes.
 The experimental trajectory of the arm is found by manually selecting the tip of the arm every 100 frames of the video playback.
 In Figure~\ref{fig:experiment-trajectory}, the vehicle trajectory is shown in black, and the end-effector trajectory is shown in magenta.
 The experimental trajectory showed overshoot when compared with the simulated trajectory, but followed the general desired motion.

-\editcomment{The vehicle commanded position is plotted against the experimental trajectory in Figure \ref{fig:vehicle-error}.
+The vehicle commanded position is plotted against the experimental trajectory in Figure \ref{fig:vehicle-error}.
 This plot indicates the vehicle drift which is not accounted for with the open-loop velocity control.
-In addition, overshoot in the Z direction of the vehicle is present which is likely due to the effects of buoyancy as the vehicle moves upwards during the trajectory.
+In addition, overshoot in the Z direction of the vehicle is present which is likely due to the effects of buoyancy as the vehicle moves upwards during the trajectory and drift due to the inertia of the system.
 However, the positioning error of the manipulator relative to the base is more relevant to the scope of this paper and is shown in Figure \ref{fig:end-effector-error}.
 This plot shows a much higher manipulator accuracy between the end-effector position command and the experimental trajectory.
-Error in each of the principal axes is kept within \SI{0.05}{\m}.}{[E-3]} \editcomment{This is comparable with the end-effector positioning error reported in Ambar et. al. \cite{ambar2015experiment}, Cieslak et. al. \cite{cieslak2015autonomous}, and Heshmati-Alamdari et. al. \cite{heshmati2018robust}, whose reported error bounds are summarized in Table \ref{table:experiment-comparison}.}{[E-4]}
+Error in each of the principal axes is kept within \SI{0.05}{\m}.
+This is comparable with the end-effector positioning error reported in Ambar et. al. \cite{ambar2015experiment}, Cieslak et. al. \cite{cieslak2015autonomous}, and Heshmati-Alamdari et. al. \cite{heshmati2018robust}, whose reported error bounds are summarized in Table \ref{table:experiment-comparison}.